Aritzherrero4/AffiliateTelegramBot/README.md

 ```
 python3 bot.py
 ```
 NOTE: To keep the bot running, the python program must be running.
-This configuration is useful for a server like set-up.
+This configuration is useful for an always on server like set-up.

 ## Useful links